skispro/JobMiner/Security.md

 ## 🔐 Security Best Practices

-To help keep the Foodie app and its users secure, please follow these best practices:
+To help keep the JobMiner app and its users secure, please follow these best practices during development and deployment:

-- Never share sensitive credentials or API keys in public repositories.
+- Never share sensitive credentials, API keys, or database passwords openly in public repositories.

-- Use environment variables to store secrets and tokens.
+- Use environment variables (e.g., via .env files with python-dotenv) to securely manage secrets and tokens.

-- Always run the latest version of dependencies.
+- Always run the latest supported versions of dependencies and Python itself to benefit from security patches.

-- Perform regular audits using tools like `npm audit` or `yarn audit`.
+- Perform regular security audits using tools such as bandit for Python code security analysis and safety to detect vulnerable dependencies.

+- Implement proper error handling to avoid exposing sensitive information in logs or error messages.

+- Use proxies and rotate IP addresses when scraping to avoid IP blocking and reduce chances of detection.

+- Use realistic user-agent strings and consider headless browser approaches to mimic human browsing behavior.

 ---